Update 29 September 2022

 Behavioural weight management programmes can help people lose weight and reduce their risk of chronic diseases, but programmes led by specialists in clinical settings can be too costly for the NHS to deliver at the necessary scale.
-There is good evidence that primary care referral to an open-group behavioural weight management programmes (like Weight Watchers or Slimming World) is a cost-effective option.
-12-week referrals to these programmes are often used in the NHS, but there is debate about whether this treatment duration is sufficient to have a long term impact.
-The WRAP randomised controlled trial evaluated whether an extended referral (52 weeks) is more effective and cost-effective than a 12-week referral or a brief intervention.
+There is good evidence that primary care referral to commercially available open-group behavioural weight management programmes (like Weight Watchers or Slimming World) is a cost-effective option and 12-week referrals to these programmes are often used in the NHS.
+However, there is debate about whether a 12 week programme is sufficient to have a long term impact.
+In the WRAP trial we evaluated whether an extended referral (52 weeks) is more effective and cost-effective than a 12-week referral or a brief intervention.
 We have followed participants up for 5 years.

 - Information for participants

 We recruited 1267 adults with overweight and obesity and randomly allocated them to one of three weight loss programmes: brief intervention (a self-help booklet), an open-group behavioural weight management programme (Weight Watchers) for 12 weeks, or the same programme for 52-weeks.
 Participants were followed up for 5 years, and we collected clinical measurements and self-reported data on psychosocial variables and health resource use at baseline, 3 months, 1 year, 2 years and 5 years.

 At 1 year, both behavioural programmes led to greater weight loss than the brief intervention, but the 52 week programme led to greater weight loss and greater reductions in risk markers for diabetes than the 12 week programme and the brief intervention.
 Participants in the 52 week programme still had lower weight that the other groups at 2 year follow up.
 At 5 years some weight loss was maintained, but the difference between groups was no longer statistically significant.